bmcglauser/bmcglauser/README.md

 ### What I'm up to:

-🔬 I’m currently working on containerizing [ChitChat](https://github.com/mhyusuf/chit-chat) with seeded mock data
+🔬 I’m a new employee at the American Physical Society as a Software Developer

-🌱 I’m currently working through Kent C Dodd's Testing JavaScript course
+🌱 I’m currently working through Functional Architecture Patterns in JS on Frontend Masters

+👥 My dev heros include Sarah Drasner, Kent C Dodds, Scott Moss & Brian Lonsdorf

 💬 Ask me about being a theatre performer in NYC